aphecetche/gatsby-subatest/README.md

 It's pretty basic for the moment.
 All is basically "Work In Progress" ;-)

-Only the text of the main content (articles) have been transfered (automatically, so do not edit them) from Joomla (from HTML to Markdown).
+Only the text of the main content (articles) have been transfered (automatically, so do not edit them) from Joomla (from HTML to Markdown, using [aphecetche/joomla2markdown](https://github.com/aphecetche/joomla2markdown), using a dev site in [containers](https://github.com/aphecetche/docker-subaweb)).
 Images are not included in the git repo for the moment.

 What has been developped a bit though is a [search prototype](http://localhost:8000/search) using [lunr](https://lunrjs.com)